mtaddesse/ksu_labs/3210_labs/ReadMe.md

 #### Windows

 1. Download the appropriate package for your system from the [Terraform downloads page](https://www.terraform.io/downloads.html).
-2. Extract the downloaded archive to a directory in your system's PATH.
+2. Extract the downloaded archive to `$HOME\terraform`.
-3. Open a command prompt and run `terraform version` to verify that Terraform is installed and in your system's PATH.
+3. Open a command prompt and run `cd terraform`
+4. Rrun `./terraform version` to verify that Terraform is installed and in your system's PATH.
+5. Open the Windows start menu and type "Environment Variables".
+6. Choose "Edit the system environment variables".
+7. Click on the "Environment Variables" button.
+8. Modify the PATH ariable to include the `$HOME\terraform` directory

 #### Mac